nmukhlis/go8-internal-carbon-pricing/README.md

   Governance, Operational Autonomy, Policy & Regulatory), each weighted 1.0–2.0 based on how central the literature treats it as a precondition for ICP to function.
 Max weighted score = 55.
-- **Allocation logic**: a two-pass process — first check the two hard barriers (Gorbach et al., 2022), then assign a method by score band if both clear.
+- **Allocation logic**: a two-pass process: first check the two hard barriers (Gorbach et al., 2022), then assign a method by score band if both clear.
 - **Tools**: scoring and source coding were done in Excel; this repo